(Litchi chinensis= Nephelium litchi)

 Caterpillars: The lychee can suffer some type of pest produced by caterpillars.
 The Light Brown Apple Moth (Egiphyas postvitana), damages the leaves of the plant.
 The caterpillars or borer caterpillars, such as the Bark Eating Caterpillar (Indarbela quadrinotata) damage the trunk of the tree in its larval state, directly influencing the lower growth and development of the tree.
 Preventive treatment.

 - Coccides (Coccidae): Coccidian Coccus viridis, a type of insect, attacks the leaves, fruits or shoots of the plant.
 The leaves become sticky and charred in appearance, which attracts ants and in turn contributes to the dispersal of the pest.

 Before being banned, it was treated with chlordane.
 Currently this pesticide is prohibited because it is toxic to man and accumulates in the human body.
 It is recommended to use other pesticides, remove the affected leaves and fight the ants, which carry the affected leaves.

 Fruit flies: They deposit the larvae inside the fruit, and sometimes cause fermentation of the fruit, which causes cracking and rotting.

 Birds and bats: they are consumers of the fruits.

 One of the most important lychee growers was Reverend W.M.
 Brewster, who selected the best lychee cultivars in the years 1903 and 1906.
 Currently, the most widespread cultivar of lychee in the United States.
 And Mexico bears his name.

-More information on lychee in the listing above
+More information on lychee.

 Other interesting articles